SCVSEFA

 The Adult Sponsor must be familiar with the regulations that govern potentially dangerous research as they apply to a specific student project.
 These may include chemical and equipment usage, experimental techniques, research involving human and/or vertebrate animals, and cell cultures, microorganisms, or animal tissues.
 Regulations must be discussed with the student when completing the Research Plan.
 Some experiments involve procedures or materials that are regulated by state, federal or non-U.S. national laws.
 If not thoroughly familiar with the regulations, the Adult Sponsor should help the student enlist the aid of a Qualified Scientist.

-The Adult Sponsor is responsible for ensuring the student’s research is eligible for entry in the Synopsys Championship.
+The Adult Sponsor is responsible for ensuring the student’s research is eligible for entry in the Synopsys Championship and that the student carries out experimentation safely.
+The responsibility for student safety shifts to a qualified scientist or designated supervisor if such forms are submitted.

 Designated Supervisor